Co-Embedding/Co-Embedding/README.md

 <iframe width="832" height="468" src="https://www.youtube.com/embed/4tHlMz4X96w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-As seen from the video, Co-Embedding can exploit the complementary information from well-learned representations to assist the learning of representations that make mistakes, such that more expressive multi-view representations can be learned.
+As seen from the video, Co-Embedding can exploit the complementary information from well-learned representations to assist the learning of representations that make mistakes, such that better multi-view representations can be learned.